Tuition & Fees: Policies

 One week of instruction is defined as the seven day period that commences midnight Sunday at the start of the week when the course begins to 11:59 pm Saturday of the week when the course begins.

-*The School of Law refund policy allows students to receive 100 percent reversal of tuition charges during the first two weeks of instruction only.
+*The School of Law Withdrawal Policy allows students to receive 100% credit of tuition charges during the first two weeks of instruction only.

 You are asked to complete a short questionnaire to identify reasons for withdrawal as part of the "drop" process.
 This questionnaire is available online at GGU4YOU or on the Add/Drop Form at all GGU locations.
 This data will be kept confidential and will be used to improve customer service and quality.